Security was one of the core requirements during the design and initial development of CPR

 We allow users to have multiple sessions open but there is a nag pop-up to remind you on each page that you have multiple sessions open.

-This ensures you don’t forget but also would alert users if another person logged into their account.
+This ensures you don’t forget and also alerts users if another person logged into their account.

 Encryption of data

-Users access the system via a browser (we prefer Chrome and Firefox over Safari or IE), and all activities are contained in the application.
-This means that most modern OS’s are compatible with the tool, and even mobile devices can log in and use all the features of CPR – although the screen may be a little small (we have a mobile app in the pipeline for early 2017).
+Users access the system via a browser (we prefer Chrome and Firefox over Safari or IE/Edge), and all activities are contained in the application.
+This means that most modern OS’s are compatible with the tool, and even mobile devices can log in and use all the features of CPR – although the screen may be a little small.